demiguel122/ELT_e-commerce/README.md

 Grouping models by departments (marketing, finance, etc) is the most common structure at this stage.
 In this project, marts are grouped into four different folders: _core_, _marketing_, _product_ and _advanced_analytics_.

-The **_core_** folder contains all models that are of common use to all different departments and busines units of the organization.
+The **_core_** folder contains all models that are of common use to all different departments and busines units of the organization, and they will be later used to create department-specific models.
 All the models in this folder conform our Kimball-like dimensional model.
 Following Kimball's guidelines, the following changes were made to the original E-R model:

 - **Removed the _orders_ table, kept _order_items_ only**: The initial model had two tables that represented sales transactions: _orders_, which contained data at the header level, and _order_items_, with data at line level.
 We lowered the grain to the line level. 'order_cost_item_usd' was taken directly from the 'price_usd' field in the _products_ table, so there was no need for any additional computation.
 In order to get the unitary shipping cost, 'shipping_cost_item_usd', we had to re-calculate through a process called _allocation_, whereby the shipping cost is proportionally allocated to each order item in accordance with their relative weight in the overall order cost:
 ```